mjbradvica/personal-website-articles/2021/blazor-series/routing-with-variables-in-blazor.md

 @attribute [Route(PageRoutes.CounterRoute)]
 ```

-Using variables for routing in Blazor is a small change that increases reusability in your code base and helps to remove naked strings.
+Using variables for routing in Blazor is a small change that increases reusability and removes naked strings.